relmelegy/task-app/README.md

 - ✅ Add new tasks
 - ✅ Edit tasks (tap to edit on mobile, pencil icon on web)
 - ✅ Delete tasks (swipe on mobile, trash icon on web)
-- ✅ Mark tasks as completed
+- ✅ Mark tasks as completed (toggle check icon or tap on item)
 - ✅ Auto-save on mobile when editing finishes
 - ✅ Enter key support for adding and saving tasks on web
 - ✅ Responsive and clean UI with gesture support